Published on September 6, 2012

 The Flight to Freedom

 On September 6, 1976 — today in aviation history — Lt.
 Belenko took off with his flight of MiG-25 for a regular training mission.
 On such missions, to ensure that no Soviet pilot could defect and make it to Japan (the nearest airport in the Free World), the fuel levels were always carefully recorded and limited.
 Unbeknownst to the others, however, Lt.
-Belenko’s aircraft had a bit of extra fuel on board — he had over-reported a fuel burn from the day before and managed to ensure that he would fly the same plane twice.
-Thus, the fuel levels were topped off to a level that would allow him to make it.
+Belenko’s aircraft had a bit of extra fuel on board — he had over-reported a fuel burn from the day before and managed to ensure that he would fly the same plane twice in a row.
+Thus, when the fuel burned was replenished, he judged that he had enough — just enough — to allow him to make it to Japan.
+It was a gamble, but it was the best he could do

-He memorized the headings to fly and the distances.
-He memorized the runway configurations.
-He worked out exactly when and how he would suddenly break and dive away to the south, leaving the rest of his flight quickly, unaware of his departure — even a few seconds at top speed would put him out of range of the pursuing fighters, which, being the same type, could never close the gap.
-It had all worked out according to plan.
+In preparation for the flight, he memorized the headings to fly.
+He knew the exact distance and timing.
+He memorized the runway configurations of the Japanese airfield.
+He worked out exactly when and how he would suddenly break away and dive to the south, leaving the rest of his flight quickly, unaware of his departure for a few seconds.
+At top speed, even a few seconds would put him out of range of their pursuit — if they could even be decisive enough to realize what had happened.
+The other MiG-25s in his flight, being the same type as his, could never close the gap once he had gotten out of range.
+It all worked out on paper — the plan was sound, but would it work?

-Yet now, far to the south and running on fumes, he could see the coastline of Japan in the distance.
-The voice that came over his headsets was a woman’s.
-It was a trick, he thought, they are using a woman on the radio to convince me to return.
-She began again, “Comrade…” What was this?
-Then he realized it sounded like a recording, the exact same intonation and words a second time.
-The voice was the equivalent of a low fuel warning light, but more sophisticated — he realized that the designers at the Mikoyan-Gurevich Bureau had elected to use a woman’s voice to ensure that the pilot took notice.
-It was the last joke of the Soviet system, a final, if inadvertent trick of circumstance.
+Suddenly, he was confused by the female voice that came over his headsets.
+Was this some type of trick?
+He thought that the controllers were using a woman on the radio to convince him to return.
+He listened as she began again, “Comrade…” What was this?
+Then he realized that the voice was exactly the same as before — the same intonation, the same timing, the same exact phrase.
+It sounded like a recording.
+He recognized that the voice was the equivalent of a low fuel warning light, but more sophisticated than that.
+The designers at the Mikoyan-Gurevich Bureau had elected to use a woman’s voice to ensure that the pilot took notice.
+He smiled — this was the last joke of the Soviet system, a final, if inadvertent trick of circumstance.

-Minutes later he flew his approach right into the departure end of the runway not at his intended destination, the military airbase at Chitose, but rather at Hakodate, Japan, a civilian airport.
-He had missed — but it did not matter, except that the runway at Hakodate was too short to handle a high speed landing of a military jet.
-As he came in, he narrowly missed a collision with a departing commercial airliner before he touched down.
-Without sufficient runway to stop, he stood on the brakes before he overran the end, blew a tire and finally came to a stop just short of hitting an antenna system.
+As he came in, he narrowly missed colliding with a departing commercial airliner — the two planes passed in what would be termed a “near miss”.
+Then he touched down.
+Without sufficient runway to stop, he stood on the brakes, hoping to stop before he overran the end.
+It wasn’t possible.
+The MiG-25 skidded off into the overrun area and blew a tire.
+Finally, the plane came to a stop.
+He was just short of hitting an antenna array, but he had made it.
 With a sigh of relief, he unbuckled and hit the switch to open the canopy.
-On board, there were just 30 seconds of fuel left in the tanks.
+Later analysis uncovered that on board, he had less just 30 seconds of fuel left in the tanks.
 The mission was perfect — and it would be his last in a Soviet MiG-25.

 When a small group of Japanese officials approached, carrying a white flag in an attempt to peaceably establish the first contact, he handed them a note he had pre-written in English, “Quickly call representative American intelligence service.
 Airplane camoflauge.
 Nobody not allowed to approach.”
-It didn’t do much good — the Japanese officials took the note and retreated; they didn’t speak English.
-Soon, a translator made an attempt at the language and botched the job.
-The Japanese version incorrectly read that the plane was wired to explode with a bomb.
-Needless to say, it took a little while for things to get sorted out.
+His note didn’t do much good — the Japanese officials took the note and retreated; none of them could speak English.
+Soon, a translator made an attempt at reading the language of his note and botched the job.
+The Japanese incorrectly translated his note to read that the plane was wired to explode with a bomb.
+The unintended result was that it took a little while for things to get sorted out and, critically, the Japanese airport authorities were quick to call the military into action.

-Though he would never get to help train the USAF’s pilots in how to fly the aircraft (the Japanese were afraid of reprisals from Moscow and so disallowed the Pentagon from taking out or flying the aircraft), he would be extensively debriefed.
-The USAF would learn that the MiG-25 Foxbat was not as capable or well-engineered as they had earlier believed — they also uncovered its limitations, flaws and true capabilities.
-It was an impressive airplane, no doubt, but it was still no match for American equipment.
+Though he would never get to help train the USAF’s pilots regarding how to fly the aircraft (the Japanese were afraid of reprisals from Moscow and so disallowed the Pentagon from taking the aircraft of Japan, much less flying it), Lt.
+Belenko would be extensively debriefed about the plane and its capabilities.
+The USAF would take the MiG-25 apart and, coupled with the information that Belenko provided, they would learn that the MiG-25 Foxbat was not as capable or well-engineered as they had earlier believed.
+They uncovered its limitations, flaws, and quirks.
+They knew — finally — its true capabilities.
+While the MiG-25 was an impressive airplane, it was still no match for its American counterparts.

-In the end, President Ford, in his final year in office, granted Belenko political asylum.
-When the Carter Administration took office five months later, the new President hoped to improve relations with the Soviets and ordered the Pentagon to return the plane.
-Others tried to secure the plane for more testing and then display at the National Museum of the USAF at WPAFB in Ohio — they were overruled.
-The military complied fully with the President’s wishes, but also did so in its own way.
-The plane was disassembled, every nut and bolt analyzed, and left apart in minute pieces.
-It was then packed into 30 separate crates and shipped back.
+Finally, the US Military complied with the President’s wishes.
+However, they did it in their own way.
+The plane was disassembled, every nut and bolt analyzed, and then left in minute pieces, packed up into 30 separate crates, and shipped back to Russia.
 The unwritten message was clear — Dear Russian Bear, the US has everything we need anyway so here are the pieces to prove it.
 With best wishes, the Secretary of the Air Force.
 PS: Nice plane, but nothing we need to keep.

 Who was the first pilot defector to escape from behind the Curtain, in what airplane and on what date?